EXHIBITION ON SCREEN

 One of the Harbor Theater’s most popular annual film series is the Exhibition on Screen Art Series.
 Working with top international museums and galleries, Exhibition on Screen creates films which offer a cinematic immersion into the world’s best loved art, accompanied by insights from the world’s leading historians and arts critics.

-Harbor Theater’s Exhibition on Screen art film series returns on October 19, 2024 with exciting changes.
-The screenings are now on Saturday afternoons to accommodate more viewers.
+Harbor Theater’s Exhibition on Screen art film series is back with exciting changes.
+The screenings are now on Friday & Saturday afternoons to accommodate more viewers.
 Additionally, the series introduces “Art à la Carte” tickets, offering film access along with wine and snacks, such as cheese, fruits, and pastries.
 These tickets cost $13 for Members and $17 for non-members.
 Regular “Film Only” tickets are also available at $12 for Adults and $8 for Members.
 Standard concessions like candy and soda are always available.

 Art à la Carte Tickets: $13 Members; $17 Non-Members